 A public notice is mailed to you when someone has applied for a Planning Permit to develop and/or use a property near you and Council has determined that the development may cause material detriment to you as an adjoining landowner by the granting of a Permit.
 For example, if someone wants to build units near your property, you may be mailed a public notice to let you know what is proposed.

 In addition, a sign displaying the public notice is often erected on the subject site.
 This sign is erected for a minimum of 14 days.
 The public notice describes what is being planned and where you can go to look at the plans.
 It is always a good idea to go and physically look at the plans to fully inform yourself about the proposal.

 Yes.
 Your objection must be in writing and clearly state the reasons for your objection and how you will be affected if a planning permit is granted.
 Your objection must include your name and postal details for the objection to be considered and to enable Council to contact you.

 Objections should state exactly how the proposal will affect you and should relate to matters relevant to the proposed use or development.

 There are also some matters which Council cannot consider under planning legislation and policy such as a perceived decrease in the value of a property as a result of a proposed development and/or use.

 The planning application is usually advertised for a minimum of 14 days.
 The date on the public notice tells you when the advertising period finishes.
 Council Officers cannot make a decision on the application until completion of the Notice period.

 Objections should be lodged within the Notice period although late objections will still be considered if a decision has not yet been made.
-It is important to be aware that the later the submission the more difficult it becomes to ensure that your objection is fully considered.

 Once Council has received a planning application it must process that application in accordance with the Planning and Environment Act 1987.
 Council is obliged to consider the application having regard to the Planning Scheme.